miudacat/miudacat/README.md

 - Usually in safe - vietnamese#1 !

-- DNI AND INT IN MY STRAWPAGE!!
+- DNIs and INT on my strawpage ^w^

 ![fabfcc06135a7e57c490ec0350491d51](https://github.com/user-attachments/assets/62b499e7-a3e0-47ab-a159-a64b542c7094)